tarwn/lessthandot-hugo/blogs/content/posts/2008-11-05-create-a-sorted-view-in-sql-server-2005-2008.md

 ORDER By Column
 ```

-Not hard, I guess pople want the convenience of opening the view in SSMS and it is sorted &#8216;correctly'
+Not hard, I guess pople want the convenience of opening the view in SSMS and it is sorted 'correctly'

-There is a way to get this to work in SQL server 2005, there is a hotfix that will &#8216;fix' this but you have to run in 2000 compatability mode.
+There is a way to get this to work in SQL server 2005, there is a hotfix that will 'fix' this but you have to run in 2000 compatability mode.

 The link to the fix is here: [FIX: When you query through a view that uses the ORDER BY clause in SQL Server 2008, the result is still returned in random order][1]